-Ipomoea quamoclit the Cypress Vine, an ornamental climber producing tubular, ferny leaves and star-shaped, red flowers.
+Ipomoea quamoclit the Cypress Vine, an ornamental climber producing tubular, ferny leaves and red, star-shaped flowers.
 They grow quickly to reach a height of 10-15 feet.
-When planting, give them a trellis or something similar to climb on.
+When planting, give these ornamental grasses a trellis or something similar to climb on.
 They’ll grab hold of the nearby plants if not supported.

-A hardy perennial, the Cypress Vine thrives well in Zones 7-11 and can be grown over-winter.
+A herbaceous perennial, the Cypress Vine thrives well in Zones 7-11 and can be grown over-winter.
 The plant is also called the Hummingbird Flower.